TejasSathe010/TechLitHub/README.md

 - React: A JavaScript library for building user interfaces.
 - React Router: For managing navigation within the application.
-- Redux: For managing the application state.
 - Axios: For making HTTP requests to the backend server.
-- CSS Modules: For styling components in a modular and scoped manner.
+- Tailwind.CSS: For styling components in a modular and scoped manner.
 - Responsive Design: Ensured using CSS media queries and flexible layouts.

 ### Backend: